 Before widespread refrigeration in the 1950s, small goats were preferred for meat, because most households didn’t have the means to preserve excess meat and keep it fresh.
 The small udders help the does forage on rough terrain and navigate briar patches.
 In short, these goats are ideal low-maintenance animals which require little care or human intervention when feeding or kidding.

-Today, many breeders prefer these goats meat because, although they are small in size and don’t give as much milk as other breeds, their versatility and ease of care make them a reliable producer year after year.
+Today, many breeders prefer Spanish goats for meat.
+They are also kept on farms for brush clearing.
+Although they don’t give as much milk as other breeds, their versatility and ease of care make them a reliable goat to have on your farm.
 As one blogger puts it, “dead goats make no sales”.
 Some breeders love their year-round, high fat milk, but it can take a little effort to sufficiently tame a Spanish doe for consistent milking.

 They are also very popular for brush-clearing and improving pasture for grazing animals, or simply to improve the landscape.